neos/neos-ui/packages/neos-ui-extensibility/README.md

 A Neos UI plugin must get access to certain important objects and methods like React, CKEditor, and also the bootstrap function.

 **Concept**
-To access the same instance f.x. of React that the Neos UI Host is using, we technically want to do something like: `const {React} = window.NeosUiPluginApi`.
+To access the same instance e.g. of React that the Neos UI Host is using, we technically want to do something like: `const {React} = window.NeosUiPluginApi`.
 The problem being: when we use 3rd party NPM packages in our plugin, they will import React as usual `import React from "react"` which will fail.
 To solve this issue and also make creating plugins a bit more fancy ✨ we make use of your bundlers import alias feature.

 The alias resolution will match any imported path against the `extensibilityMap.json` and redirect it to a shim.
 The shim will then access the Neos UI plugin API at runtime.